-As you can see, there are numerous ways to free up time for you to create a valuable self-care regime.
+As you can see, numerous ways to free up time to create a valuable self-care regime exist.

 Throughout the years, I’ve shown many women how to carve out time for themselves.
 I’ve learned from these ladies they needed to be told it was okay to do this.

 You don’t have to start by completely overhauling your lifestyle.
 Instead, you can start small with self-care.

 Take 10 minutes each day to focus on a self-care activity.
 Focus on developing one positive self-care habit at a time.

 Once you have mastered that, you can move on to the next task.
 Starting small makes it easier to fit self-care into your busy life.

 I encourage at least 30 minutes a day.
 If this is not possible, any time you can start is a start.
 Add to the time as you can.